amicuchu/NintendoClientsWiki/Network-Library-Versions.md

 Unfortunately, there are many different versions of the nex library which are not backwards compatible, and even game-specific patches.
-This page lists which versions are used by games, and wheter the game has debug symbols.
+This page lists which versions are used by games, and whether the game has debug symbols.

 * MM = Match Making
 * DS = Data Store